 The thickness of bath shower screens usually ranges from 3mm to 8mm.
-The thicker shower screens feel more luxurious but they are also a lot heavier – something to consider if your bathroom is in the top floor or more difficult to get to.
+The thicker, toughened shower screens feel more luxurious but they are also a lot heavier – something to consider if your bathroom is in the top floor!
 The thinner ones can feel a little flimsier but certainly do the job, often for a fraction of the cost.

 Are They Easy To Install?

-Installing bath shower screens is easier than many people think but if you are worried, feel free to seek the advice of a professional.
+Installing bath shower screens is easier than many people think but take a look at our handy DIY guide to help you through it.
 While DIY can save both time and money, we’re not sure it’s worth damaging your brand-new screen or wall for!
 It's perfectly possible to fit one yourself with some determination and a quick search of YouTube for some guidance.

 Do They Need Much Aftercare?

-While they don’t need much in terms of maintenance, bath shower screens do need to be cleaned regularly to stop them from becoming stained.
+While they don’t need much in terms of maintenance, bath shower screens do need to be cleaned regularly to stop them from becoming stained, take a look at our ultimate guide to cleaning shower glass here.
 The best way to do this is to give your bath shower screen a quick wipe down after each use.
 More expensive bath shower screens have an easy-clean coating which will make the job even easier.
 Whilst it may seem excessive cleaning after every use, it’ll help keep your bathroom looking in tip-top condition and your shower screen will look brand-new for longer.

 How Safe Are They For Families With Young Children?